 (Marcion version:) 4 Do not be afraid of those who kill the body, but cannot kill the soul; 5 fear the one who after killing is able to throw you into Gehenna.
 6 Are not two sparrows sold for two cents?
 And yet not one of them will fall to the earth without your Father’s consent.
 7 But even the hairs of your head all are numbered.
 Do not be afraid, you are worth more than many sparrows.

-Commentary: Yet another saying urging the disciple not to be anxious or fearful.
+Commentary: Another saying urging the disciple not to be anxious or fearful.

-Ideating that it is not you who acts but the “Father in you”, is a tantric or mystic technique to avoid acquiring new karma, taking away the ego with its fears, worries, pride, hopes etc.
+Ideating that it is not you who acts but the “Father or Holy Spirit in you”, is a tantric or mystic technique to avoid acquiring new karma, taking away the ego with its fears, worries, pride, hopes etc.

 The saying also may illustrate that the mission ran into opposition, which is to be expected in a tantric mission and would actually have been welcomed as a means to develop faster spiritually.